Jawz84/Blog/PowerShell Contributing.md

 The RFC may also be discussed in the monthly call if there is reason to.

 The full process is explained here: <https://github.com/PowerShell/powershell-rfc/blob/master/RFC0000-RFC-Process.md>

-By commenting on an RFC, you can influence how an idea is going to be implemented, if at all.
-Comments are valuable for the community and the committee to make a balanced decision, weighing all voices.

 ### 4. Attend the monthly PowerShell community call